maheshskumar/coursera_cleaning_data_final_project/CodeBook.md

 ## Primary Variables

      Subjects - An identifier for each of the 30 subjects that participated in the study.
 Subjects are numbered 1 through 30.
      ActivityCode - An identifier for the type of activity.
           ActivityCode factor values are:
                WALKING
                WALKING_UPSTAIRS
                WALKING_DOWNSTAIRS
                SITTING
                STANDING
                LAYING

 ## Metrics

 A summary of the average metrics that were obtained in the final dataset.
-For

      tBodyAcc-mean()-X                 tBodyAcc-mean()-Y
      tBodyAcc-mean()-Z                 tBodyAcc-std()-X